 Since an unusually high yield could be a result of a crumbling share price, the ETF also filters out companies whose yields exceed the average by 50%.

 This amalgamation reduces the number of property ETFs to choose from.
 However, greater diversification, more shares driving the performance of the ETF and focus on income hopefully make for a more positive investment experience for beleaguered property investors.

 What does this mean for investors in the CoreShares Proptrax Ten (PTXTEN) and CoreShares Proptrax SAPY (PTXSPY)?
-You may have noticed those two have disappeared from your investment portfolio.
+You may have noticed those two have disappeared from your investment In the world of finance, a "portfolio" is a term to describe all the assets you own.
+It includes shares, cash, bonds, physical property, your retirement savings, your tax-free savings and any other financial instruments you might hold.
+It excludes insurance products like life insurance.
+Your overall portfolio can be made up of a number of portfolios held at different More.
 The magical broker fairies will drop the CSPROP into their place in your investment portfolio with no action required on your part.

 Does this mean this ETF is the solution to your investment income needs?
 Sadly, no.